CSIS-iLab/india-states/_states/andhra-pradesh.md

       Images)
 size: '62,922'
 population: 49.7
-party_affiliation: Telugu Desam Party (TDP) & Bharatiya Janata Party (BJP)
+party_affiliation: Telugu Desam Party (TDP)
 legislative_seats: 175
 rajya_seats: 11
 lok_seats: 25
 gdp: "$71.74"

 ---

-Over the last 15 years, Andhra Pradesh has won renown for the extraordinary development of the IT industry in its capital city of Hyderabad.
-The current state of Andhra Pradesh, however, lost most of the sector when its former territory was divided in two to create the state of Telangana.
-Under the vigorous and forward-looking leadership of Chief Minister Chandrababu Naidu, Andhra Pradesh is attempting to rebuild by making itself the most business-friendly state in India.
+The new state of Andhra Pradesh has charted an aggressive course for becoming the most business-friendly state in India since it was divided from the state of Telangana in 2014.
+With nearly 50 million people and a long coastline, the state aims to become a logistics hub linking India to global markets.
+The government is taking advantage of the opportunity to start greenfield developments to develop several ports, airports, and develop a well-designed state capital at Amaravati.
+The state’s agriculture-based economy makes it the largest producer of fruits and oil palm and the second largest producer of silk in the country.